cmdr-nova/cmdr-nova.github.io/pages/log.md

 permalink: /pages/log/
 ---

+# # # 10/26/2024

+- near fully redesigned the website's CSS in order to make it completely responsive to all screens in most situations
+- added a calendar

 # # # 9/26/2024

 - changed the styling so that it better highlights blog posts, and added some sweet hover affects